 The 2022 multifamily hot water distribution CASE measure will replace the current 2 loop requirement while reducing the performance budget for multifamily DHW recirculation systems with the following prescriptive requirements.

-- Increased Insulation: This measure involves increasing pipe insulation requirements in Table 120.3-A. Three options to increase pipe insulation requirements are being evaluated: (a) increase insulation on all pipes including recirculation loop and runout pipes, (b) increase insulation only on recirculation loop pipes, (c) or increase insulation on specific portions of recirculation loop pipes such as large supply headers.
+- Increased Insulation: This measure involves increasing pipe insulation requirements in Table 120.3-A for the temperature range of 105F-140F.
+The CASE team has identified three options to increase pipe insulation requirements: (a) increase insulation on all pipes including recirculation loop and runout pipes, (b) increase insulation only on recirculation loop pipes, (c) or increase insulation on specific portions of recirculation loop pipes such as large supply headers.
+Option (a), (b), or (c) will be chosen based on cost effectiveness, feasibility, and compliance enforcement considerations.

 The 2022 multifamily hot water distribution CASE measure will also add the following alternative compliance options or alternate prescriptive paths:

 - Clustered Design without Recirculation: This measure will support use of clustered design without recirculation as a compliance option in the performance approach.
-The California Simulation Engine currently has the capability of modeling clustered systems without recirculation, but there is no mention of the option in Title 24 Part 6 and limited guidance in the Alternative Calculation Method (ACM) Reference Manual.
+The CASE team has identified through interviews and CASE research that distributed water heaters serving multiple dwelling units (clusters) without recirculation loops is growing in popularity.
+CSE currently has the capability of modeling clustered systems without recirculation, but there is no mention of the option in Title 24 Part 6 and limited guidance in the Alternative Calculation Method (ACM) Reference Manual.
 This measure will add code language and clarify and align code and ACM requirements for clustered design without recirculation.

 Solar Thermal Water Heating